Ghulam Hyder Samejo: Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-230 (Tharparkar-II) as a candidate of National Alliance in 2002 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-230 (Tharparkar-II) as a candidate of National Alliance in th e2002 Pakistani general election.
 He received 59,639 votes and defeated Pir Imdad Ali Shah Jilani, a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the National Assembly from Constituency NA-230 (Tharparkar-II) as a candidate of Pakistan Muslim League (Q) in 2008 Pakistani general election.
+He was re-elected to the National Assembly from Constituency NA-230 (Tharparkar-II) as a candidate of Pakistan Muslim League (Q) in the 2008 Pakistani general election.
 He received 109,580 votes and defeated Imam Ali Samejo, a candidate of PPP.

-He ran for the seat of the National Assembly from Constituency NA-230 (Tharparkar-II) as an independent candidate in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-230 (Tharparkar-II) as an independent candidate in the 2013 Pakistani general election but was unsuccessful.
 He received 247 votes and lost the seat to Pir Noor Muhammad Shah Jeelani.
 In the same election, he ran for the seat of the Provincial Assembly of Sindh from Constituency PS-63 (Tharparkar-IV) as an independent candidate but was unsuccessful.
 He received 28,292 votes and lost the seat to Dost Muhammad Rahimoon.